kolehiyolo/persn-stardew_materials_calculator/COMMIT.md

-render placeholder images
+populate data with proper images
-1. yey placeholder images working now
+1. yey proper images now added
-2. set it up so the JSON has fake imgURL right now (just showing wood)
+2. there was some issue with the actual showing of the images in that there was some property confusion with the Ingredients typing
-3. added wood PNG
+3. this has now been resolved, but at a rather "just fix it enough so it's working" level, no real deep dive was done to question if this is even a good system
-4. resized images a tad to show better
+  3.1. we'll get there during refactoring, perhaps